Transparency Using Innovative Structural, Conventional and Walkway Glazing

 Applications include facades, canopies, domes, vaults, freeform surfaces and more.

 Applications include facades where the clamp is designed to take both dead loads and wind loads.
-Glass panels are typically rectangular.
-The facade might be a cable wall, suspended girt or architectural steelwork.
+Glass panels are typically rectangular and the facade might be a cable wall, suspended girt or architectural steelwork.
 The system is very efficient where a squarer panel geometry is required or when making a segmented curve in plan with smaller panels.

 Applications are typically in facades, sloped or overhead glazing.
-This system is more field labor and material intense than the ECG-System to achieve a different aesthetic and added function.
+This system is more field labor and material intense than the ECG-System to achieve a different look with added function.

 To resolve wear and slip resistance considerations, the slip surface can be etched, fritted or cast depending on client choice, preference and any local code needs.
 The triple laminated walkway glass is held by gaskets and/or fittings.
 Typically, the glass is supported by our AES-System and used indoors.
 Stair treads are single panels and normally support only at their ends.